Ria Bond

-Ria Iris Daphne Bond (née Shortland, born 1976) is a New Zealand politician and former hairdresser.
+Ria Iris Daphne Bond (born 1976) is a New Zealand politician and former hairdresser.
 She was appointed to the House of Representatives as a New Zealand First list MP following Winston Peters winning the March 2015 Northland by-election.
-She now serves as an Invercargill City Councillor after an unsuccessful bid for the 2022 Invercargill mayoral election but a successful attempt to obtain a seat on the city council.
+She now serves as an Invercargill City councillor after an unsuccessful bid for the 2022 Invercargill mayoral election but a successful attempt to obtain a seat on the city council.

 Early life and family

 Born in Palmerston North in 1976, Bond was born into a presumably abusive family, and was put into foster care a total of five times.
 She stated in her maiden speech, "Although the world was shocked by the movie Once Were Warriors, I was living it", indicating an abusive upbringing.
 Bond attended Highbury Primary School (now known as Somerset Crescent School) and Queen Elizabeth College.
 She has two children, is half-Scottish and half-Māori (of Ngāti Hine and Ngāpuhi descent), and is the great-niece of Sir James Hēnare, the commanding officer of the Māori Battalion by the end of World War II.